tmiliant/Concurrent-vs-Sequential-Algorithm-Sudoku/README.md

 # Concurrent algorithm for Sudoku and comparison with sequential algorithm

 In this repository I include a sequential algorithm for Sudoku as well as a concurrent algorithm for it.
 I am using Scala.
 In particular, I am using the skills learned in the Concurrent Programming course taught in the University of Oxford CS Department.
 I am availing myself of the CSO library, the one I learned concurrent programming with, and please see https://www.cs.ox.ac.uk/people/bernard.sufrin/personal/CSO/ for a reference.
-This is a relatively complex object oriented programming architecture which offers great modularity, so the code is easily maintained and updated.
+I offer a relatively complex object oriented programming architecture which offers great modularity, so the code is easily maintained and updated.

 ## Approach followed in the analysis of experiments